-Marijuana is addictive.
+Marijuana is a powerful intoxicant that is addictive.
 While approximately 9 percent of users overall become addicted to marijuana, about 17 percent of those who start during adolescence and 25-50 percent of daily users become addicted.
-Thus, many of the nearly 6.5 percent of high school seniors who report smoking marijuana daily or almost daily are well on their way to addiction, if not already addicted.13 In fact, between 70-72% of 12-17 year olds who enter drug treatment programs, do so primarily because of marijuana addiction.13,17
+Thus, many of the nearly 6.5 percent of high school seniors who report smoking marijuana daily or almost daily are well on their way to addiction, if not already addicted.
+In fact, between 70-72% of 12-17 year olds who enter drug treatment programs, do so primarily because of marijuana addiction.

 Is Marijuana a Gateway Leading to the Abuse of Other Illicit Drugs?

 An additional danger associated with marijuana use observed in adolescents is a sequential pattern of involvement in other legal and illegal drugs.
 Marijuana is frequently a stepping stone that bridges the gap between cigarette and alcohol use and the use of other more powerful and dangerous substances like cocaine and heroin.
 This stage-like progression of substance abuse, known as the gateway phenomenon, is common among youth from all socioeconomic and racial backgrounds.
 Additionally, marijuana is often intentionally used with other substances, including alcohol or crack cocaine, to magnify its effects.
 Phencyclidine (PCP), formaldehyde, crack cocaine, and codeine cough syrup are also often mixed with marijuana without the user’s knowledge.

 The American College of Pediatricians is a national medical association of licensed physicians and healthcare professionals who specialize in the care of infants, children, and adolescents.
 The mission of the College is to enable all children to reach their optimal physical and emotional health and well-being.